ADITYAVOFFICIAL/Password_Haven/README.md

 Password Haven is a sophisticated tool that analyzes password strength using a combination of traditional metrics, breach data checks, and generative AI insights.
 It provides users with a comprehensive understanding of their password's security and offers intelligent suggestions for improvement, prioritizing privacy through local analysis.

+> [!WARNING]
+> **Disclaimer:** Using password cracking tools like Hashcat requires significant computational resources and has ethical and legal implications. **Only use the Hashcat feature on hashes you have explicit permission to test.** Ensure compliance with all applicable laws and policies.

 ## Key Features

 *   🧠 **AI-Powered Analysis:** Leverages GenAI (via Ollama) to provide intelligent, context-aware password strength assessment beyond simple rule-checking.
 *   ⏱️ **Time-to-Crack Estimation:** Calculates estimated cracking time based on common algorithms and various hardware capabilities (CPU, GPU).
-*   🔍 **Breach Detection:** Securely checks passwords against the Have I Been Pwned (HIBP) database using k-anonymity to protect user privacy.
+*   🔍 **Breach Detection (HIBP):** Securely checks passwords against the Have I Been Pwned (HIBP) database using an offline dataset and optional Bloom filter acceleration.
+*   💥 **Hashcat Cracking:** Initiates dictionary attacks against provided hashes using a local Hashcat instance to test real-world crackability (requires user permission and ethical use).
 *   🔒 **Privacy-First:** Core password analysis (entropy, patterns) is performed locally in the browser.
-Passwords are *never* stored or logged.
+Passwords are *never* stored or logged by the core analysis features.
+Hashes sent for cracking are processed locally by the backend and Hashcat.
 *   🧮 **Machine Learning Models:** Analyzes patterns learned from large breach datasets (like RockYou) to identify common weaknesses using custom ML models.
 *   💡 **Smart Suggestions:** Provides actionable, AI-generated recommendations tailored to the specific weaknesses of the analyzed password.
 *   📊 **Comprehensive Metrics:** Displays password entropy, common pattern recognition (dates, sequences, dictionary words), and overall vulnerability assessment.